illia-stv/smart-dom/README.md

 # SmartDOM

-SmartDOM is a JavaScript class for efficient DOM manipulation and element retrieval.
+SmartDOM is a JavaScript library for efficient DOM element searching.

 ## Installation

-To use SmartDOM in your project, you can install it via npm or include it directly in your HTML file.
+To use SmartDOM in your project, you can install it via npm.

-### npm

-You can install SmartDOM using npm:

 ```bash
 npm install smart-dom